lukegartner/customizable-message-templates/README.md

 ## Future Expansion

-With more time dedicated to this project I would like to introduce a database to store the data and using Next.js's convenient tools to fetch the json.
-I did not want to go outside the bounds of the instructions to use json files for this submission.
+With more time dedicated to this project I would like to introduce a database to store the data and use Next.js's convenient server tools to fetch the json.
+I did not want to go outside the bounds of the instructions by doing this and instead used json files for this submission.

 I would also like to add UI for adding new custom templates instead of just from the code and store them in the database for long term use.
+Currently custom messages can be created, but not fully functional message template editing form the UI.